itzg/docker-minecraft-server/elasticsearch/README.md

 entries where `NAME` is one of the variables described below.

+Configuration options not explicitly supported below can be specified via the `OPTS` environment variable.
+For example, by default `OPTS` is set with

+    OPTS=-Dnetwork.bind_host=_non_loopback_

+_NOTE: That option is a default since `bind_host` defaults to `localhost` as of 2.0, which isn't helpful for port mapping out from the container_.

 ## Cluster Name

 If joining a pre-existing cluster, then you may need to specify a cluster name